 Our board of directors adopted the 2015 Plan in September 2015, and our stockholders approved the 2015 Plan in 2016.
 The 2015 Plan will become effective upon completion of this offering.
 We believe adoption and maintenance of the 2015 Plan will help us attract and retain executive officers, other employees and service providers, as well as our non-employee directors.
 We believe that awarding grants to our executive officers and others will stimulate their efforts toward our continued success, long-term growth and profitability.
 The 2015 Plan will provide for the grant of stock options, stock appreciation rights, restricted stock, unrestricted stock, stock units, dividend equivalent rights, performance awards, annual incentive awards and other equity-based awards.
-We will reserve 1,750,000 shares of common stock (which includes 350,760 shares reserved for issuance under our 2007 Plan as of December 31, 2015) for issuance pursuant to the 2015 Plan, subject to certain adjustments set forth in the 2015 Plan.
+We will reserve shares of common stock (which includes 438,450 shares reserved for issuance under our 2007 Plan as of December 31, 2015) for issuance pursuant to the 2015 Plan, subject to certain adjustments set forth in the 2015 Plan.
 Any shares of common stock related to awards outstanding under the 2007 Plan upon completion of this offering, which thereafter terminate by expiration, forfeiture, cancellation or otherwise without the issuance of such shares will be added to, and included in, the 2015 Plan reserve amount.
 In addition, effective January 1, 2017 and continuing until the expiration of the 2015 Plan, the number of shares of common stock available for issuance under the 2015 Plan will automatically increase annually by an amount equal to the lesser of (i) 4% of the total number of issued and outstanding shares of our common stock as of December 31 of the immediately preceding year and (ii) the number of shares (which may be zero) as determined in the discretion of our board of directors by action taken prior to the beginning of that calendar year.
-A maximum of 1,750,000 shares of common stock reserved for issuance under the 2015 Plan will be available for issuance as incentive stock options.
-This summary is qualified in its entire
+A maximum of shares of common stock reserved for issuance under the 2015 Plan will be available for issuance as incentive stock options.
+This summary is qualified in its entirety by the detailed provisions of the 2015 Plan, which is filed as an exhibit to the registration statement of which this prospectus is a part.